CR0NYM3X/POSTGRESQL/usuarios, accesos y permisos.md

   GRANT REFERENCES ON tabla_referenciada TO usuario_o_rol; -- sirve  crear claves foráneas que hacen referencia a una tabla GRANT ALTER ON TABLE nombre_de_tabla TO my_user_new;
   GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA CLINICA TO dba WITH GRANT OPTION;  -- este se usa si quieres que el rol quiere heredar con grant
+ GRANT TRIGGER ON  TABLE empleados  TO usuario_empleado;

 SEQUENCES:
 GRANT select ON table my_seuencia_test TO my_user_test; -- versiones 8.0
   GRANT ALL PRIVILEGES ON ALL sequences IN SCHEMA public TO "testuserdba";
   GRANT USAGE ON SEQUENCE nombre_secuencia TO testuserdba;
-  GRANT USAGE, SELECT ON SEQUENCE mi_secuencia TO testuserdba;
+  GRANT USAGE, SELECT,UPDATE ON SEQUENCE mi_secuencia TO testuserdba;

 SCHEMA:
   GRANT CREATE ON SCHEMA public TO mi_rol; ---  permite al usuario crear y modificar objetos en el esquema público